 - Finally dust with coco powder, making sure everything is covered.
-Then slice and enjoy!2 tbsp Cocoa powder
+Then slice and enjoy!2 tablespoon Cocoa powder

 © Leena.
 All images & content are copyright protected.
 Do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words and credit me, or link back to this post for the recipe.